This article was updated on May 1st, 2023

 Differences in size

 The difference in size: mast cell tumors can be large or small.
 Histiocytomas are small (usually less than 2cm), but they can be larger.
-This picture shows a smaller mast cell tumor.
+The picture below shows a large mast cell tumor:

 The picture below shows a histiocytoma on a dog’s leg.
 Most histiocytomas are small and do not get larger than 2cm: